 - The Employee Assistance Programme can provide counselling support for staff following a Staff Critical Incident.

 - The Office of Māori Development is available to advise and assist with a blessing if appropriate.

 5. Persons Responsible

-i. in consultation with the relevant Department, the Proctor, and Health and Safety Compliance, determining if an event is to be considered a Staff Critical Incident on all University of Otago campuses
+- in consultation with the relevant Department, the Proctor, and Health, Safety and Wellbeing, determining if an event is to be considered a Staff Critical Incident on all University of Otago campuses

 - Privacy Act 2020